Jerry McLeese, who helped frame a small slice of history at Winston-Salem State, was as humble a person as you could find.

 McLeese worked at the Journal from 1962 to 1969 and then took a job in public relations with Wachovia.
 While at Wachovia, he started the Wachovia Cup, a season-long competition among the state’s high schools that rewards overall excellence.

-I asked McLeese in 2007 who he would pick first when putting together a team for a pickup game, Monroe or Maravich.
+One question I asked McLeese in 2007 was who would he pick first when putting together a team for a pickup game, Monroe or Maravich.

 “I would look at it two ways — I’d want Earl on my team because he was so good, but I’d want to be on the sidelines watching Pete because he was so much of a showman,” he said.
 “You couldn’t help but want to see what he was going to do next.”